LostInBrittany/wasm-codelab/step-06/README.md

     }
     ```

-    The `render` function defines your component’s template.
-You must implement `render` for every LitElement component.
+    The `render` function defines our component’s template.
+We must implement `render` for every LitElement component.

 1. Register the new element with the browser.